ToniWonKanobi/theoveranalyzed.net/posts/2015/2/24/pebble-time-awesome-smartwatch-no-compromises.md

 Smart of them to get on this before April, when *it* [launches][9to5mac].

-If Apple culture and products weren't such a part of me, I would jump on this. $159 is cheap -- CHEAP -- for a smartwatch.
+If Apple culture and products weren't such a part of me, I would jump on this. $159 is cheap---CHEAP---for a smartwatch.
 It is everything consumers could want in a smartwatch: great design, great UI, and great [battery life][daringfireball].
 And perhaps most interesting of all: instead of being it's biggest *drawback*, Pebble Time's color e-paper display is it's biggest *feature*.
 Imagine Samsung trying to posit an e-paper display as a feature.
 Yeah, funny.

 [Hat tip to [Marco Arment][twitter]]